rio-31/device_bloatware/README.md

-# "Device Bloatware" aka my addition app
+# "Device Bloatware" forked from @MocaRafee big thanks to him

 ## Introduction
 As in the past i'm doing some rom build, sometimes i got the rom i build is missing some apps which i need.